-1 - Do make reservations.
+- Make reservations.
 You need reservations for the lodge or the campground or for a day pass in order to visit Havasupai.
 If you show up without one, fees will be doubled or you may be required to leave.

-2 - Do leave your pets at home.
+- Leave your pets at home.
 Havasu Canyon is home to wild animals as well as free roaming dogs that are owned by residents of the canyon.
 Your pet will be safer and more comfortable at home.

-3 - Do know what you're getting into.
+- Know what you're getting into.
 The hike is a moderate difficulty hike, 11 miles from Hilltop to Campground.
 Temperatures in the summer can exceed 110 degrees, and there is no water available on the trail until you reach Supai at about 8.5 miles.
 Know what your body can handle, and pack accordingly.

-5 - Do break in your hiking shoes.
+- Break in your hiking shoes.
 To limit the chances of getting blisters, make sure you wear your shoes on a few hikes (or at the very least walk around in them) at least two weeks prior to your trip.
 You will want to do this for brand new shoes or older shoes you have not worn in a while.

-6 - Do pack appropriately.
+- Pack appropriately.
 Backpacks are used for multiple day hikes, in order to accommodate all the gear you will need, day packs are used for day hikes.
 We recommend that a backpack weighs no more than 25% of your weight, so only pack essential items.

-7 - Do eat breakfast.
+- Eat breakfast.
 Eat an appropriate breakfast at least 3 hours before you start your hike so you will have the energy for your hike.

-10 - Do protect yourself from the sun.
+- Protect yourself from the sun.
 Protect your skin year round.
 Even in the low temperatures of winter, the sun can treat your exposed skin harshly.
 Sunscreen, hats, and sunglasses recommended.

-12 - Don't leave your trash.
-Our canyon in enjoyed by many people each year, so please pick up any remnants of your trip.
+- DO NOT LEAVE YOUR TRASH.
+The Havasupai Canyon is enjoyed by many people each year, so please pick up any remnants of your trip.